LukeChannings/hammer/README.markdown

   -a --addr=<host>                       The default IP for the server port [default: 0.0.0.0] -g --gzip                              Compress the output with gzip.
 Note: Not recommended for local development.
-  -P --proxy=<url>                       Redirect 404s to a proxy URL --sourcemap=<external|inline|none>     Whether or not to include a source map with the bundle
+  -P --proxy=<url>                       Redirect 404s to a proxy URL
+	--sourcemap=<external|inline|none>     Whether or not to include a source map with the bundle --css-modules                          Enable CSS Modules
 ```

 ## Installation